Horizon Zero Dawn

 Horizon Zero Dawn is Guerrilla Games' first intellectual property since Killzone in 2004 and its first role-playing video game.
 Development began in 2011 after the completion of Killzone 3, with director Mathijs de Jonge considering it the riskiest idea pitched at the time.
 The game engine, Decima, was developed for Killzone: Shadow Fall and altered for Horizon Zero Dawn.
 Being set in a post-apocalyptic setting, anthropologists were consulted to authenticate the world's decay over a millennium.
 The soundtrack was led by composer Joris de Man, featuring contributions from The Flight.

 Horizon Zero Dawn was praised by critics for its open world, story, visuals, combat, characterization, and the performance of voice actress Ashly Burch; however, the dialogue, melee combat, and character models received some criticism.
-The game won numerous awards and sold over 20 million copies by February 2022, making it one of the best-selling PlayStation 4 games.
+The game won numerous awards and sold over 24.3 million units by April 2023.
 An expansion, The Frozen Wilds, was released in November 2017.
-A sequel, Horizon Forbidden West, was released for the PlayStation 4 and PlayStation 5 on 18 February 2022.
-A television series is in development at Netflix.
+A sequel, Horizon Forbidden West, was released for PlayStation 4 and PlayStation 5 on 18 February 2022.
+Events in the game are reinterpreted in Lego Horizon Adventures, which was released in November 2024.
+A remastered version of the game was released for Windows and PlayStation 5 in October 2024.

 Gameplay

 Horizon Zero Dawn is an action role-playing game played from a third-person view.
 Players take control of Aloy, a hunter who ventures through a post-apocalyptic land ruled by robotic creatures.
 Aloy can kill enemies in a variety of ways – shooting them with arrows, setting traps such as tripwires using the Tripcaster, using explosives, and a spear.
 Machine components, including electricity and the metal they are composed of, are vital to Aloy's survival; she can loot their remains for crafting resources.
 Ammo, resource satchels, pouches, quivers, resistance, antidotes, health potions, and traps can all be crafted.
 Weapons have modification slots for dealing more damage.
-Aloy wears a Focus, a small head piece that scans machines to determine their susceptibilities, identify their location, their level, and the nature of loot they will drop.
+Aloy wears a Focus, a small earpiece that scans machines to determine their susceptibilities, identify their location, their level, and the nature of loot they will drop.
 One machine, the Stalker, can enable cloaking technology to avert the gaze of Aloy's Focus scan.
 Machines attack with defensive and offensive measures, and in either case react to a perceived threat by charging at it with brute force or projectiles.
 Exhibiting the behaviour of wild animals, some machines are inclined to move in herds, and others, with the ability to fly, do so in flocks.
 Unless hacked with the Override Tool, or sufficiently hit with corruption arrows, machines do not exert aggressive force against each other.
 Aloy also engages in battle with human enemies, such as bandits and the Eclipse cult.